jeffduda/NeuroBattery/README.md

 NeuroBattery
 ============

 Here we provide a working example that illustrates the use of Advanced Normalization Tools ([ANTs](https://github.com/stnava/ANTs)) to process multiple MR image types for a single subject.
-We provide and example input data for a single subject for which a battery of 5 different images were acquired in a single scanning session:
+We provide and example input data for a single subject for which a battery of 4 different images were acquired in a single scanning session:

 1. T1 (MPRAGE)
 2. pseudo continuous arterial spin labeling (PCASL)
 3. diffusion weighted/tensor
 4. resting state BOLD

 Additionally we provide a template and associated labels & priors that we use as an anatomical basis for processing as well as a set of verified output image to ensure that your version is working correctly.
 The general concept is to use the anatomical information in the T1 images as a spatial frame-of-reference.
 Accordingly we find a spatial mapping between each subject's T1 image and the T1 template.
 Later, for additional MR images, we will perform intra subject alignment to the T1 allowing for mapping to template space by composing multiple transforms and retaining the concept of relying on the T1 images for anatomical reference for both intra and inter subject exploration of the data.
 After aligning the T1 image to the template we generate various images relating to anatomical properties of the brain.

 Getting Started
 ----------------

-0. clone this repository and make sure you have R and its ggplot2 and rmarkdown libraries installed
+1. clone this repository and make sure you have R and its ggplot2 and rmarkdown libraries installed

-1. install [ANTs](http://stnava.github.io/ANTs/),  [ANTsR](http://stnava.github.io/ANTsR/) and [pipedream](https://github.com/cookpa/pipedream) as described on their respective pages
+2. install [ANTs](http://stnava.github.io/ANTs/),  [ANTsR](http://stnava.github.io/ANTsR/) and [pipedream](https://github.com/cookpa/pipedream) as described on their respective pages

+3. set the PIPEDREAMPATH environment variable to point to the base directory of pipedream

-2. cd into NeuroBattery/scripts/
+4. cd into NeuroBattery/scripts/

-3. type `./run_test.sh`  and then wait for the test to finish.
+5. type `./run_test.sh`  and then wait for the test to finish.

-4. after processing has finished, the file `NeuroBattery/docs/PEDS012_20131101.pdf will be created.
+6. after processing has finished, the file `NeuroBattery/docs/PEDS012_20131101.pdf will be created.
 In this file, you will see a variety of measures generated from the results, these number will be compared to a set of reference results provided in NeuroBattery/data/reference/.
 Small differences ( < 1% ) are to be expected.
 Larger differences may be a cause of concern.

-5. if the test succeeds, then great.  now you can inspect both scripts and results and see how to do this yourself.
+7. if the test succeeds, then great.  now you can inspect both scripts and results and see how to do this yourself.

 Additional information below.